White Sox vs. Mets Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Francisco Lindor, Luis Robert and others in the New York Mets-Chicago White Sox matchup at Citi Field on Tuesday at 7:10 PM ET.
+Francisco Lindor and Luis Robert are two of the players with prop bets available when the New York Mets and the Chicago White Sox meet at Citi Field on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!